Kipper-Lang/Kipper/README.md

 The full module for Kipper, which contains the core language, compiler and command line interface (CLI).

-Kipper is a simple TS-based strongly and statically typed programming language, which is designed to allow for simple and straightforward coding similar to TypeScript and Python! 🦊
+Kipper is a simple strongly and statically typed programming language, which is designed to allow for straightforward, simple, secure and type-safe coding similar to TypeScript, Rust and Python! 🦊

 ## Child Packages